 Building a better product is the top priority for software development companies.
-Every team understands that customer satisfaction levels are important for product improvement.
-But not too many companies know how to make this knowledge work for them.
+Members of all teams understand that customer satisfaction levels are important for product improvement.
+But not too many companies know how to make this functional knowledge work for them.

 In a recent article, we wrote about the MoSCoW technique.
 Today’s post is about a model created in the 1980s by a Japanese educator, Noriaki Kano.
 The Kano Model theory has turned out highly applicable to modern-day product development.
 The model classifies customer preferences into five categories for further use in the product improvement strategy.

-Kano model is an excellent customer satisfaction analysis tool.
-By using this model, the product developers can come up with a list of features to add to existing products.
+The Kano model is an excellent customer satisfaction analysis tool.
+By using the Kano model, the product developers can come up with a list of features to add to existing products and services.
+A questionnaire can help in aligning their priorities too.
 These features are aimed at making the current product better than its competition.
-Once listed down these feature additions can be analyzed according to their customer satisfaction potential and implementation costs.
+Once listed down, these feature additions can be analyzed according to their customer satisfaction potential and functional implementation costs.

-Kano Model starts with identifying three customer needs:
+Kano Model can be used for identifying three customer needs:

-- Need for Performance features – the more performance features you add to the product, the happier your customers are.
+- Need for Performance features – the more performance attributes you add to the product or service, the happier your customers are.
 For example, if you add a spell check to your app or provide extra cloud space.
-A direct correlation exists between investment in performance features and customer satisfaction.
+A direct correlation exists between investment in performance attributes and customer satisfaction.

 - Need for Excitement features – these features aren’t vital to customer satisfaction.
-They are meant for customer delight, to exceed expectations.
-A customer wouldn’t miss these features if they weren’t there.
-However, as a user discovers them, the level of excitement goes up.
-Such delight can create a huge positive response to your product.
+They are meant for customer delight, to exceed customers expectations.
+A customer wouldn’t miss these attributes if they weren’t there.
+However, as a user discovers them, their excitement threshold goes up.
+Such delight can create a huge positive response to your product or service.
 But in some cases, these features may go unnoticed.
 So there isn’t a direct correlation between your investment and customer satisfaction.

-Noriaki Kano divided customer preferences into five categories.
-They may overlap with customers’ needs.
+The Kano model is known for its simplicity in segmenting new features by customer satisfaction categories.
+Noriaki Kano divided customer preferences into five categories, which may overlap with customers’ needs.